student-to-software-engineer/student-to-software-engineer/docs/7-find-your-first-internship/2-resumes/2-header-section.md

 # 7.2.2.
-Resume Components
+Top Resume Sections

-As a student, even with zero work experience, you should aim to include the following sections in your resume in **this order**:
+As a student, with zero experience, your resume should ideally start with the following sections

-## Header
+## 1. Header

 The header of your resume is the first thing employers see, so it should be clear and professional.